lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

 # OpenShift 4 Automated Cluster Installation (UPI on KVM) using Ansible

 This automation helps you create a Single Node OpenShift (SNO) or 3-node cluster on a KVM host using Libvirt.
+It's possible to configure OpenShift Data Foundation (ODF) and OpenShift Virtualization when 3-node cluster.

 ## ⚠️ Important Notice